'Parasite' filming locations you can visit in Seoul

 The staircase is at the entrance of the green-striped tunnel, which has a pedestrian path on one side of the road.

-While in the area you can also visit the beautiful Gyeongbokgung Palace -- the largest royal palace built during the Joseon Dynasty in the same district.
+While in the area you can also visit the beautiful Gyeongbokgung Palace -- the largest royal palace built during the Joseon Dynasty.
 The smaller but also historic Changgyeonggung Palace and the well-preserved Changdeokgung Palace are also close to the tunnel.

 219, Jahamun-ro, Jongno-gu, Seoul